 Those who trust in God are His children and a good father always protects his children.
 Hannah was able to testify about this from first hand experience as He silenced the torment that she had been receiving.
 The wicked (those who do not believe Him) will live apart from God for eternity in darkness.
 Though they may have a loud voice that the people of this world listen to, it will do them no good in the end.

-'It is not by strength that one prevails; those who oppose the Lord will be broken.
-The Most High will thunder from heaven; the Lord will judge the ends of the earth.
-He will give strength to his king and exalt the horn of his anointed.'
+For it is not by strength that a person prevails - those who fight ADONAI will be shattered; he will thunder against them in heaven ADONAI will judge the ends of the earth.
+He will strengthen his king and enhance the power of his anointed."

 Hannah ends her worship looking forward to the Messiah.
 She sang about the fact that it is the power of the Christ that overcomes the world.
 Just as her body did not have the strength on its own to produce the son, we too do not have the power to overcome this world on our own.